Distributed Transactions – Part 1 – Send Emails to a list of Users at least once and only once

 AWS Step Functions lets you coordinate multiple AWS services into serverless workflows.Workflow into a state machine diagram that is easy to understand, easy to explain to others, and easy to change.

-Example of workflow design in Step Functions :
+Example of a sample workflow on step Functions

 {